kidnapedkitty/kidnapedkitty/README.md

 _`certificated by CISCO Networking Academy`_

 ## :wedding: 'bout me
- _I am a pretty student of Astana IT University, whose name is Islam.
+ _I am a pretty student, whose name is Islam.
 Age: 18_

  _I have experience in back-end development_